Generalbezirk Lettland: Holocaust

 Following the German invasion in June 1941, the death squads of Einsatzgruppe A and their Latvian collaborators, including the Arajs Kommando, immediately began the systematic murder of Latvian Jews.
 It is estimated that approximately 70,000, or about three-quarters of the pre-war population, were killed.
 In addition, thousands of Romani people and ethnic Latvians perished in the slaughter.
 Generalbezirk Lettland was the site of the Rumbula massacre, one of the most notorious mass executions in the eastern occupied territories.

 Dissolution

-On 14 September 1944, the Red Army launched its Riga offensive and Generalkommissar Drechsler departed for Lübeck in Germany.
+On 14 September 1944, the Red Army launched its Riga Offensive and Drechsler departed for Lübeck in Germany.
 Riga fell on 13 October and Generalbezirk Lettland effectively ceased to exist.
 Administration of those parts of Latvia still under German occupation reverted to military administration under Army Group North.
 Some German forces were trapped in the Courland pocket and continued armed resistance until finally surrendering on 10 May 1945.